Stellantis/api-standards/content/http-protocol.md

 ### Safe

 Safe methods are HTTP **methods that do not modify resources**.
-Meaning if you use a safe HTTP method it should never have an create, update or delete resources.
+Meaning if you use a safe HTTP method it MUST NOT create, update or delete resources.
 In addition, safe methods are methods that can be cached, prefetched without any repercussions to the resource.

 **Example**